-- Ensure that young carers who are not in school have the same access to support as their peers.
-This will include understanding where the gaps are for advice and guidance, local clubs, carers groups, breaks and transport specific to you, and that this is co-produced with you as this is different to adults. - Ensure all schools will ideally identify a carers champion to support attendance for those young people who have a caring role. - Develop more places for you to access someone to talk to, whether this be a safe place at school or other safe places outside of school. - Identify gaps and determine what is needed to see you as children first, that your caring role is appropriate and then through transition to adulthood as a carer. - Develop systems to support you and your families in your wellbeing and mental health so you are happier, both in and out of school.
+- 1) Understand where the gaps are for the advice and guidance specific to you, and that this is co-produced with you as this is different to adults. - 2) Understand where the gaps are in clubs, breaks and transport. - 3) Identify gaps and what is needed to see you as children first, that your caring role is appropriate and then through transition to adulthood as a carer. - 4) Develop systems to support you and your families in your wellbeing and mental health so you are happier. - 5) Develop more places for you to access someone to talk to, whether this be a safe place at school or other places you other places you can access.

-PRIORITY 4 Systems and services that work for carers
+Priority 4: Systems and services that work for carers

-- Having one professional to see the bigger picture. - Priority as a carer to access key health services. - Having one contact helps.
+- 1) Having one professional to see the bigger picture. - 2) Priority as a carer to access key health services. - 3) Having one contact helps.